900 Barton Springs Road

 Bruce Willenzik came to Austin in May of 1972 to visit his brother.
 By October, he was in the music business working with the great Brazos River Valley Saturday Night Songster, Mance Lipscomb.
 In May 1974, he started a seven-year stint working at the Armadillo World Headquarters (AWHQ).
 A chance meeting with Lucinda Williams in 1973 resulted in a long-lasting friendship and the suggestion that AWHQ bring the artists from the artist market on the Drag inside for Christmas.
 So, under Armadillo Productions, Inc., the Armadillo Christmas Bazaar was born in 1976.
 Bruce took over the show in 1981 after the AWHQ had closed and has been Executive Producer ever since.
 Bruce retired from community service in 2017 after serving on the Austin Arts Commission since 1989 and the Austin Downtown Commission since 2000.
 He was Chair of the New Airport Terminal Task Force to develop the local identity theme at Bergstrom International Airport.
 In 1993, he was the recipient of the first Peacemaker of Austin Award for helping to end the arts wars and recruiting members for the board of the Austin Museum of Art.

-Annie Harding is a retiree from The University of Texas as an enabler for a theoretical physics research group and coordinator of a graduate fellowship program in nanoscience.
-Now spending her days doing whatever she wants, often with the love of her life, Bruce Willenzik, some of her fave pastimes are working out, girl days, and epic road trips.
+Annie Harding retired from The University of Texas as an enabler for a theoretical physics research group and coordinator of a graduate fellowship program in nanoscience.
+Now she spends her days of freedom as she likes, often with the love of her life, Bruce Willenzik.
+Some of her favorite pastimes are working out, girl days, as a liaison for Swan Songs and epic road trips.
 Her first visit to the Armadillo Christmas Bazaar in 1988 started a lifetime love of the show.
 Her first job was working the night box office (thanks Leea Mechling!).
-She’s excited to see Anne Johnson leading the way!
+She’s happily working as Associate Producer of the Armadillo with Anne Johnson leading the way!